machal/cssmine-content/content/css3-background-size.md

 Modernizr: `.no-backgroundsize .element { … }`.

 Use the `filter` parameter.
-This can be only used if the background image has equal aspect ratio and if it's the same size or larger than the parent element:
+This can be only used if the background image has equal aspect ratio and if it’s the same size or larger than the parent element:

 ```css
 .element {